Introduction to high dimensional knots: Local moves on -dimensional knots

-This procedure is also called ribbon-move.
+This procedure is also called the {\it ribbon-move}.
 We say that $L_1$ (resp. $L_0$) is changed into $L_0$ (resp. $L_1$) by a ribbon-move.
-We will write a more rigorous figure of ribbon-moves in a few pages.
+We will write a more rigorous figure of ribbon-moves in Figures \ref{1.1au} and \ref{1.2au}.

 \np